 The experience of house renovations can be much pleasing if you come up with a logical plan to address your remodeling projects.
 Decide which tasks should be started first and classify the projects you want to complete in order of priority.
-Consider factors such as the amount and type of disruption in your daily life, if the repairs are structural or cosmetic, if they are compulsory or optional and other relevant factors.
-Once you have your needs and wants with priorities, you can begin to develop a timeline for implementation of each phase of the project.
+Consider factors such as the amount and type of disruption in your daily life, if the repairs are structural or cosmetic if they are compulsory or optional, and other relevant factors.
+Once you have your needs and wants with priorities, you can begin to develop a timeline for the implementation of each phase of the project.

 4. Tackle one task at a time

 Many people start remodeling everything together in the house that they want to upgrade, but the worst part of living in a house that is under a major renovation is the sense of chaos that occurs when multiple areas are disturbed at a time.
 This can result in serious disruption of daily life in the family, so much so that the house can be rendered unusable for an extended period of time.
 It is usually better to treat each component of your renovation project as a separate project to be completed before the next task can begin.
 It is much easier to live with one room in disarray at a time than it is to address the simultaneous outages throughout the house.
-You can relieve extra renovating stress by creating a contruction schedule.
+You can relieve extra renovation stress by creating a construction schedule.

 5. Implement temporary structures

 If you implement temporary structures to insulate the renovation work from your routine activities, you can greatly avoid disruptions to your daily life that occur due to renovations.
 A good idea would be to use temporary kitchens and bathrooms which can be made by putting up screens or temporary walls.
-These days there are a lot of telescopic moving screens that provide enough portability and versatility to be used at a number of places with ease.
+These days there are a lot of telescopic moving screens that provide enough portability and versatility to be used at several places with ease.

 By following these 5 tips, you can greatly reduce the stress associated with remodeling projects.
 Every time you start working on your home, you can expect a certain degree of disruption in your daily routine.
 But with proper planning, you can minimize disruptions and can make rapid progress towards achieving your goals of remodeling.